Student Concerns and Complaint Policy

 The Student Life division will seek to resolve complaints about student experiences through the offices that handle issues related to the concern.
-When receiving a complaint from a student, the student life staff person receiving the complaint will make every effort to determine what office is best able to resolve the student’s concern and connect the student directly to an individual in that office who is able to assist.
+When receiving a complaint from a student, the Student Life staff person receiving the complaint will make every effort to determine what office is best able to resolve the student’s concern and connect the student directly to an individual in that office who is able to assist.
 Examples of student complaints may include but are not limited to:

 - Academic Concerns—Records Office and Registrar

-- Concerns about student accounts—Business Office
+- Concerns about student accounts—Student Financial Services

-- Concerns about financial aid—Office of Financial Aid
+- Concerns about financial aid—Student Financial Services

 - Residence Hall, roommate concerns, housing issues—Residence Life

-- Security or Safety—Office of Public Safety
+- Security or Safety—Office of Campus Safety

-- Parking Permits—Housing and Parking Office
+- Parking Permits—Housing & Parking Services Office

 - Harassment (e.g., racial, sexual)—Student Life Office